Policy Update

 • New Offshore Wind Goal: Establishes a new, nonbinding statewide goal of achieving 8.5 gigawatts (GW) of offshore wind energy by 2031.

 • Transmission: State agencies are directed to work with Maryland’s regional electrical grid operator, PJM Interconnection, to build the necessary transmission lines to bring offshore wind energy generation to where it’s needed onshore.
-The Maryland Public Service Commission will conduct a study on the transmission needs for offshore wind and then issue a contract with a private company to build and maintain a centralized transmission line that all offshore wind projects can plug into.
+Maryland also directed their Public Service Commission to request that PJM Interconnection conduct an analysis of transmission system upgrade and expansion options to accommodate offshore wind projects in the POWER Act.

 Bill Sponsors